Ugram (battle rifle)

-UGRAM is a 7.62x51mm assault rifle, designed and developed by the Armament Research and Development Establishment, in collaboration with a private industry partner, Dvipa Defence.
-It is intended for use by Indian Armed Forces, paramilitary units, and special forces, particularly in counter-insurgency and counter-terrorism operations.
+Ugram is a 7.62x51mm battle rifle, designed and developed by the Armament Research and Development Establishment (ARDE), in collaboration with a private industry partner, Dvipa Armour India Private Limited under DcPP.
+It is intended for use in counter-insurgency and counter-terror operations by Indian Armed Forces, paramilitary units, and special forces, particularly in counter-insurgency and counter-terrorism operations.
 The rifle is notable for its fully indigenous design, aiming to reduce reliance on foreign suppliers and align with the "Atmanirbhar Bharat" initiative.
+The name "Ugram" means "ferocious" in Sanskrit.